xpack/web-doxygen/website/docs/api/classes/filecodeparser.md

 </table>
 </div>
 <div class="doxyMemberDoc">

-<p>Parses a source file or fragment with the goal to produce highlighted and cross-referenced output.</p>
+Parses a source file or fragment with the goal to produce highlighted and cross-referenced output.

 <dl class="doxyParamsList">